AlYous2005/C-Practices/README.md

-# C-Practices
+# C++ Practice Projects

-A collection of C++ practice problems and solutions — includes exercises on arrays, pointers, and strings.
+This repository contains simple C++ exercises for learning and practicing:
+- Arrays
+- Pointers
+- Strings
+- Functions
+- Classes

+Each file focuses on a different topic.